Launch a Local Program

-- Bridge of Hope OneChurch Sites help congregations provide supportive relationships to a family facing homelessness using the Bridge of Hope model.
+- A Bridge of Hope OneChurch Site engages their congregation to provide supportive relationships to a family facing homelessness using the Bridge of Hope model.

-- Bridge of Hope OneChurch Sites provide or procure funding for temporary rental assistance, professional case management services, and recruits and trains neighboring volunteers from their congregation.
+- Bridge of Hope OneChurch Sites provide or procure funding for temporary rental assistance, professional case management services, and recruit and train neighboring volunteers from their congregation.

-- Bridge of Hope National provides resources that include program standards, Strangers to Neighbors℠ volunteer training curriculum, case manager resources, and consultation to guide you each step of the way.
+- Bridge of Hope National provides resources that include program standards, Strangers to Neighbors® volunteer training curriculum, case manager resources, and consultation to guide you each step of the way.

 - A Bridge of Hope Program Site replicates the Bridge of Hope model to help families attain; safe and sustainable housing, strong and resilient families and supportive neighboring relationships.